transferwise/tw-tkms/docs/postgres_with_long_transactions.md

-# Postgres with long running transactions
+# Postgres with long-running transactions

 ## The problem

-When `tw-tkms` is running on a Postgres database with long running transactions, the following happens.
+When `tw-tkms` is running on a Postgres database with long-running transactions, the following happens.

 - Database starts using more and more CPU.
 - `tw-tkms` throughput plummets.